-Bobby “Slick” Leonard is a longtime Pacers’ broadcaster and lends unique perspective to each game along with his vast knowledge of basketball.
+Bobby “Slick” Leonard was a longtime Pacers’ broadcaster and lends unique perspective to each game along with his vast knowledge of basketball.

 As a Pacers’ head coach for 12 years, Leonard won 529 games and three ABA championships.
 Before coming to the Pacers, “Slick” had an outstanding playing career on the high school, collegiate and pro levels and was named as one of the state’s “50 Greatest Players.”
 A two-time All-American at Indiana University, he was captain of the Hoosiers’ 1953 NCAA championship team.
 He played seven years in the NBA with the Minneapolis/Los Angeles Lakers.